EMI Calculator

 Check More Than Just EMI

 Do not rely only on EMI when evaluating borrowing costs.
 Also review processing fee, insurance bundling, foreclosure conditions, bounce charges, late payment penalties and whether the rate is fixed or floating.
-The EMI calculator helps you estimate repayment, but the real cost of borrowing depends on the full loan terms.
+The EMI calculator helps estimate repayment, but the real cost of borrowing depends on the full loan terms.